-The citizens of St. Rose are slightly less educated than the national average of 21.84% for the average city or town: 14.52% of adults in St. Rose have a bachelor's degree or advanced degree
+The percentage of adults in St. Rose with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.52% of adults in St. Rose have a bachelor's degree or advanced degree.

 The per capita income in St. Rose in 2010 was $23,113, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,452 for a family of four.
 However, St. Rose contains both very wealthy and poor people as well.